Creationism and the creative commons madness - Part 2: The commercial arts

 - For those born after AD 2000, High Fidelity, often abbreviated as Hi-Fi, was the equivalent of what is today known as High Definition, abbreviated as HD.

-- This calculation is according to the author's own wage back in 2000, when he used to work at minimum wage jobs in the private sector in Greece.
+- This calculation is based on the author’s own wage back in 2000, when he worked at minimum-wage jobs in the private sector in Greece.